Peterpiotr/siguren-documentation/docs/source/archives/motosuiveur-o-m-manual---ms1hr-bci_reviewed.rst

 +=======+==============================================================+
 +-------+--------------------------------------------------------------+

-Torque Limiter Position
+MS Torque Limiter Position
 ------------------------

-The hoist motor and gearbox interfaces have been modified to accommodate the torque limiter.
-Torque Limiter (Figure 6 – 2)is placed between the hoist motor (Figure 6 – 1) and gearbox (Figure 6 – 3), preferably within a sealed.
+The hoist motor and gearbox interfaces have been modified to accommodate the MS Torque Limiter.
+MS Torque Limiter (Figure 6 – 2)is placed between the hoist motor (Figure 6 – 1) and gearbox (Figure 6 – 3), preferably within a sealed.